crisap94/Attiny85PWMController/README.md

 ## How It Works

-### Note on PWM Frequency and Smoothing Algorithm
+### Note on PWM Frequency and Timing Accuracy
-The smoothing algorithm and sampling interact directly with the PWM frequency to ensure consistent brightness control and breathing effects.
-A higher PWM frequency (e.g., ~31 kHz) reduces visible flickering in COB LED strips and provides smoother transitions.
-The sampling and smoothing help maintain stable brightness by averaging ADC values, minimizing noise while responding dynamically to changes.
+The improved timing algorithm uses a more precise timer configuration to ensure consistent 4-second breathing cycles.
+A higher PWM frequency (~31 kHz) reduces visible flickering in COB LED strips, while the sine-wave brightness modulation creates more natural transitions than linear fading.
+The careful timer calculation and microsecond-level timing provide significantly better accuracy compared to older versions.

 ### Smoothing Algorithm
 - The ADC readings are processed using a smoothing algorithm: